|Researched by||Dr Keith Hiscock||Refereed by||This information is not refereed.|

 |Not relevant (NR)||Not relevant (NR)||Not relevant (NR)|

-A number of experiments have demonstrated that the key characterising species Ulva lactuca, has high tolerance for shading and can survive periods of darkness.
+A number of experiments have demonstrated that the key characterizing species Ulva lactuca, has high tolerance for shading and can survive periods of darkness.
 Vermaat & Sand-Jensen (1987) found that Ulva lactuca, collected from Roskilde Fjord in Denmark in late autumn had extremely high shade tolerances.
 Increasing chlorophyll concentration and light absorption allowed the individuals (studied experimentally as thallus discs of 113mm2) to continue to grow at the lowest irradiance tested (0.6 µE m2/s).
 This corresponds to the lowest light-levels experienced by deep-living marine macroalgae and phytoplankton growing under ice (Vermaat & Sand-Jensen, 1987).
 Ulva lactuca was able to survive two months in darkness and was able to resume growth immediately when transferred to the light (Vermaat & Sand-Jensen, 1987).

 The red algae Furcellaria lumbricalis often occurs in relatively turbid waters.
 Laboratory experiments by Bird et al. (1979) revealed that Furcellaria lumbricalis was growth saturated at very low light levels (ca 20 µE/m²/s) compared to other algae such as Chondrus crispus (50 - 60 µE/m²/s) and Fucus serratus (100 µE/m²/s).
 They suggest that this may be an explanation why Furcellaria lumbricalis is able to proliferate in relatively deep and turbid waters.
 Similarly, in their review, Bird et al. (1979) comment that in all studies, saturation and inhibition radiances were low for Furcellaria lumbricalis compared to other macroalgae indicating good competitive ability in the attenuated light of deeper or more turbid waters.

 Sensitivity assessment.
-The key Ulva spp. that characterises the biotope are considered to have ‘High’ resistance to changes in light level, although extreme changes such as complete darkness would prevent photosynthesis and growth and high light levels may be damaging.
+The key Ulva spp. that characterizes the biotope are considered to have ‘High’ resistance to changes in light level, although extreme changes such as complete darkness would prevent photosynthesis and growth and high light levels may be damaging.
 Recovery is assessed as ‘High’ by default and the biotope is judged to be ‘Not sensitive ‘.

 No direct evidence was found to assess this pressure.
 This biotope occurs in sheltered areas and recruitment from within the biotope may be more important in sustaining the population than water transport of propagules from outside the habitat.